Duration: 1 day

 Planning and managing investigations;

 The course fee includes facilitation, course materials, lunch and refreshments during the days of the course, and a course completion certificate.
 The course fee does not include the cost of overnight accommodation or travel to and from the training venue.

 Swiss francs (CHF)

 Small agency rate*

-**A small agency is one with an annual expenditure of less than 5 million Swiss francs.
+*A small agency is one with a global annual expenditure of less than 5 million Swiss francs

 What is abuse?